 Students at all levels, in all programs, and in all formats can make writing center appointments at

 This page has resources to help you get started editing Wikipedia.
 Thanks for participating and learning how to make Wikipedia more equitable and informative.
-Our winter 2019 editathon will be held from 11am-4pm on Thursday, April 18 in the WCC, Alvin Sherman Library Rm.
+Our winter 2021 editathon will be held from April 21 in the WCC, Alvin Sherman Library Rm.
 430, and we are focusing on increasing the diversity of who edits Wikipedia.
 Come by and we can help you create a Wikipedia account and show you how to edit entries.

 Basically, there's no risk and there are lots of benefits.
 You'll be creating a shared resource that millions of people can use to expand their knowledge of the world we live in.
 Editors are encouraged to be bold! and Wikipedia is allowed to be imperfect.
 So don't worry too much about not being an expert or the best writer.
 You can't break Wikipedia; all edits can be reversed, fixed or improved later.
 So go ahead, edit an article and help make Wikipedia the best information source on the Internet!
 If you're skiddish about editing live entries, you can always suggest changes on the article's discussion page and let the community decide.

 Creating an account is easy.
 (If you can do this on your phone, it will prevent Wikipedia from thinking we are trying to spam new accounts from one IP address.)